Prince Rama

-Prince Rama (previously Prince Rama of Ayodhya) was a two-piece "now age" psych-dance band based in Brooklyn, New York, founded by sisters Taraka Larson and Nimai Larson.
+Prince Rama (previously Prince Rama of Ayodhya) was a two-piece "now age" psych-dance band based in Brooklyn, New York, founded by Michael Collins and sisters Taraka Larson and Nimai Larson.
+Discovered by Animal Collective's Avey Tare in 2010, the band signed to Paw Tracks shortly thereafter.

-Discovered by Animal Collective's Avey Tare in a Texas dive bar in 2010, the band signed to Paw Tracks shortly thereafter, and have since released Shadow Temple and Trust Now, which peaked at #3 and #6 on the Billboard New Age Charts respectively.
+The band drew heavily on its members' experiences growing up in a Hare Krishna commune.
+Taraka published a manifesto on the "Now Age" that puts forth Prince Rama’s aesthetic and metaphysical philosophies.

-In four years, Prince Rama have released six albums and toured in four of the seven continents, recording with members of Animal Collective and Ariel Pink's Haunted Graffiti.
-Taraka recently published a manifesto on "Now Age" that puts forth Prince Rama’s aesthetic and metaphysical philosophies.
+Collins departed the band after the release of Shadow Temple.
+Trust Now was the band's first album without him.
+In 2016, Ryan Scianino began working with the band.

-On August 20, 2019, Taraka Larson announced that the band had been disbanded.
+Shadow Temple and Trust Now peaked at #3 and #6 on the Billboard New Age Charts, respectively.
+On August 20, 2019, Taraka Larson announced that the band had disbanded.
+The band's final EP, Rage in Peace, was assembled by Taraka Larson from a variety of unfinished session material.